maovidal/MQTT_RedLion_Crimson/README.md

 - Use a MQTT Client like http://mqttfx.jensd.de/index.php/download to help with the test
 - The program "Start" fills the tags used to provide a basic configuration.
 - By default this subscribes to "ToRL" and publishes to "FromRL".
 Its will message is at "RL/Status".
 - The broker has hardcoded the current ip of test.mosquitto.org.
-You may want to change it to something that suits you at the network configuration of the Crisom database.
+You may want to change it to something that suits you at the network configuration of the Crimson database.

 To implement it on your own database:
-- Copy the entire folder of TAGS and the entire folder of PROGRAMS to your database
+- Copy the entire folder of TAGS and the entire folder of PROGRAMS to your database.
 - Check every program on the MQTT/Custom folder changing their content according to their comments.
-- Set MQTT.Routines.Rx() on the "On update" field on the "Communications>>Networks>>Protocol X" you want this driver to operate
+- Set MQTT.Routines.Rx() on the "On update" field on the "Communications>>Networks>>Protocol X" that you choose to operate this driver.
 - Set MQTT.Custom.Start() on "On Startup" and MQTT.Custom.EverySecond() on "On tick" at the "Pages>>Global>>Global Actions" properties.

 If you have any doubts, please ask.
 Pull requests are welcome.